masakiva/miniRT/README.md

   - R,G,B colors in range [0,255]

 You can add multiple cameras and switch them by using the right and left arrows of your keyboard.

+### Save image in bmp format
+You can save the rendered image in bmp format instead of opening it in a window, by specifying "--save" as a second argument of the execution.

 ### How it works